 3. What and where are the course materials?
 See Section 2.
-Your grades and solutions to problem sets are password-protected on D2L.
-Everything else (lecture notes, daily reading log, exams, presentation slides, problem sets, portfolio project) is on the course website.
+Your grades and solutions to problem sets and exams are password-protected on D2L.
+Everything else (daily log, problem sets, auxiliary references) is on the course website.

 4. How should I write an email to you?
 See Section 5.3.
 I appreciate salutations.